0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 "enabled": by default, the feature is disabled.
 Set it to 1 to enable it once your PushBullet account is created and configured.

 "token": every application using the PushBullet API requires a unique token.
-To generate this token, simple go to the (PushBullet account page)[https://www.pushbullet.com/account] and copy the **Access Token** shown on the page.
+To generate this token, simple go to the [PushBullet account page](https://www.pushbullet.com/account) and copy the **Access Token** shown on the page.
 Then, simply paste the token here between the double quotes.

 "appDevice": specifies an arbitratry device name representing the *Humble Roots Project" application.
 The push notifications emitted by the application will show up under this device name.

-"alertDevice": specifies the ID of the mobile device registered with PushBullet that will be used to send SMS messages (supported on Android devices only at the moment).
-You can find a list of the devices registered with PushBullet under the (Devices account page)[https://www.pushbullet.com/edit-devices].
+"alertDevice": specifies the ID of the mobile device registered with PushBullet that will be used to send SMS messages (Android only, at the moment).
+You can find a list of the devices registered with PushBullet under the [Devices account page](https://www.pushbullet.com/edit-devices).

 "alertNumber": specifies the target phone number for the SMS messages which should be phone number of the device specified as the "alertDevice" above.